-Internally Generated Frame Sync Timing

-When internally generated frame syncs are used, all that is necessary to transmit data, from the programmer's point of view, is to move the data into the appropriate TX register with an instruction such as:
+5.13.3 Internally Generarated Frame Sync Timing When internally generated frame syncs are used, all that is necessary to transmit data, from the programmer's point of view, is to move the data into the appropriate TX register with an instruction such as:

-TXO = AXO;
+TX0 = AX0;

-Once data is written into the $\top X$ register, the processor generates a frame sync after a synchronization delay.
+Once data is written into the TX register, the processor generates a frame sync after a synchronization delay.
 This delay in turn affects the timing of the serial port transmit interrupt.
-The latency depends on five factors:

-- Frequency of the serial clock - Whether or not companding is enabled - Whether or not there is contention for the companding circuit - Whether the current word has finished transmitting - Logic level of the SCLK when the data value was loaded into the transmit register
+The latency depends on five factors: the frequency of the serial clock, whether or not companding is enabled, whether or not there is contention for the companding circuit, whether the current word has finished transmitting and the logic level of the SCLK TX Written, SCLK High when the data value was loaded into the transmit register.